Civic Association of West Springfield Village

 General Membership Meeting Minutes

-Minutes from Last (October 2021) Meeting – Secretary Molly Alonzo – report present by John Cooley - minutes from the October 2021 meeting were vetted by those who attended that meeting and then posted to our website.
-Similarly, those attending this meeting will receive draft minutes for your review and changes as may be needed before they will also be posted to the website.
+Minutes from Last Meeting (May 2022) – Secretary Molly Alonzo – minutes from the May meeting were approved by those who attended that meeting and can now be found on our website.
+Similarly, those attending this meeting and who provide their email address will be asked to review minutes from this meeting and approve them for posting.

-Past President Comments – Jeff Carter – NTR (nothing to report)
+Past President Comments – Jeff Carter – Nothing to Report

 Executive Council Reports: